The Dark Crusader: Plot

 Eight top-level scientists and their wives disappear after responding to newspaper advertisements for specialists in different areas of modern technology, so when a ninth advertisement appears, Agent John Bentall is recalled to London from a mission in Turkey by his superior, Colonel Raine.
 The advertisements offered high rates of pay to applicants who were married, had no children and were prepared for immediate travel.
 Bentall, a physicist who specialized in solid rocket fuels and is presently working for the British government on counter espionage, is paired with Marie Hopeman, a secret agent posted in the same job as Bentall in Turkey, assigned to pose as his wife.
 All eight couples had disappeared in Australia or en route there, and Bentall and Hopeman are themselves kidnapped at a hotel in Fiji.
-They escape from the kidnappers' schooner to the island of Vardu, a remote extinct volcanic island with a barrier reef in the middle of the Pacific Ocean, which is currently home to Professor Witherspoon, a noted archaeologist.
+They escape from the kidnappers' schooner to the island of Vardu, a remote extinct volcanic island with a barrier reef in the middle of the Pacific Ocean, which is currently home to Professor Witherspoon, a noted archaeologist, whom Bentall finds somewhat sketchy.
 The island has no radio transmitter and the next boat is scheduled to arrive in three weeks.
-Bentall finds Dr. Witherspoon somewhat sketchy.
-Bentall discovers Witherspoon is actually LeClerc, the ruthless mastermind behind a plot to steal a British experimental missile, the Dark Crusader, from a secret Royal Navy base on the other side of the island and send it to somewhere in East Asia for nefarious purposes.
+Bentall discovers that Witherspoon is actually LeClerc, the ruthless mastermind behind a plot to steal a British experimental missile, the Dark Crusader, from a secret Royal Navy base on the other side of the island and send it to somewhere in East Asia for nefarious purposes.

 Bentall's character displays a stumbling, self-deprecating demeanour and makes mistakes that lead to the pair falling into the trap set by the villains.
 The story becomes more complicated when Bentall and Hopeman find themselves falling in love as they try to defeat LeClerc.
 Neither the female secret agent nor the situation are quite as they seem.
-In the end Bentall chooses between saving Hopeman and preventing the theft of the missile, and finally unravels the last details of the plot with his boss, Colonel Raine back in London.
+Bentall cleverly struggles to save Hopeman and prevent the theft of the missile, and finally unravels the last details of the situation with his boss, Colonel Raine back in London.